-Required Courses PHI 210 Ancient Philosophy 9 Credit Hours THM 253 Christian Ethics 3 ICS 111 Intercultural Communication 3 Elective Courses Any relevant courses approved by the Department Chair 9 Credit Hours
+Required C 9 Credit Hours

+PHI 210 Ancient Philosophy 3

+THM 253 Christian Ethics 3

+ICS 111 Intercultural Communication 3

+Elective Co 9 Credit Hours

 Bachelor of Arts in Philosophy

 Grounded in the Roman Catholic tradition of faith seeking understanding and the charism of the Society of the Divine Word, the Bachelor of Arts degree in Philosophy enables students to explore the fundamental philosophical problems related to the nature of Being, the human person, the good life, and the good society.
 Through a programmatic study of and reflective engagement with primary works, students learn to detect and assess the underlying philosophical views and methods of historically important philosophers, and work toward an articulation of a personal and integrated philosophy.
 Graduates will have acquired the critical and analytical skills to identify contemporary human and societal problems, to generate alternative viable solutions to controversial and vexing issues, and to apply sound philosophical principles to complex challenges confronting twenty-first century life in the context of Christian faith and service.